Randall Emmett: Poker

 Emmett has been playing poker since 2012.
 He has won four tournaments which include two victories in $10,000 buy-in high roller tournaments at Aria Resort and Casino.
 He has one World Series of Poker cash in 2019 and two cashes on the World Poker Tour.
 As of February 2021, his live tournament winnings exceed $590,000.

 Emmett has made regular TV poker appearances on PokerGO shows including World Series of Poker coverage, Poker After Dark, and Friday Night Poker.

 Personal life

 In 2009, Emmett married actress Ambyr Childers, with whom he has two daughters.
 Emmett filed for separation from Childers in April 2015, but dismissed the petition the following year.
 Childers filed for divorce in January 2017.
 It was finalized in December 2017.

 Emmett was engaged to Lauren "Lala Kent" Burningham from Vanderpump Rules.
-On March 15, 2021, their daughter was born.
-The couple split in November 2021.
+On March 15, 2021, their daughter, Ocean, was born.

+Kent ended their relationship in October 2021 after news broke of Emmett's cheating.